FAQs

 • Do foster children have to change school districts?

-Yes, typically foster children attend school in their foster parents’ district.
-However, if a foster child is placed in foster care from the Rochester City School District into a foster home within the District, he/she could possibly stay at the same school.
+Foster children stay in the school district of origin unless there is a reason they can not stay in that district.
 Also, a foster child can attend a private school although the county cannot pay for private schooling (occasionally a foster parent has taken on that responsibility themselves, voluntarily).
+This is dicsussed on a case-by-case basis.
 Foster children cannot be home-schooled.

 • How is the “transition” of foster child to foster parent handled? (i.e. Brought directly to foster parent home; given to foster parent at Monroe County)